sebestyenmarton/react-remastered-reftarkany-app/README.md

 # react-remastered-reftarkany-app

-<h3> :speech_balloon: :sunglasses: This is my first published website.</h3> <h4><b>          -This is a project run by the Reformed Church :dove: in Köröstárkány.<br>       -I am constantly developing and updating the website.<br>       -Can be found on the following link:<br>       :globe_with_meridians: http://www.reftarkany.hu/  </b></h4>
-# About
+## About

+<h3> :speech_balloon: :sunglasses:
 Repository of `react-remastered-reftarkany-app` developed by Sebestyén Márton for use in responsive react web app.
+This is my first published website which I made a long time ago, but I am now refactoring into a more professional version. </h3> <h4><b>
+     -This project was supported by the Reformed Church :dove: in Köröstárkány.<br>
+     -I am constantly developing and updating the website (that's why it's not necessarily up to date the live version.)<br>
-The website can be found at the following link: www.reftarkany.hu
+     -Can be found on the live version of the following link:<br>       :globe_with_meridians: http://www.reftarkany.hu/  </b></h4>

 ## Dependencies